-- Alimony paid: No, you don't have to pay taxes on the portion of your income that you must give your ex each month, but you have to provide her Social Security number on your tax return.
-She's taxed on this income instead.
+- Alimony paid: No, you don't have to pay taxes on the portion of your income that you must give your ex each month, but you have to provide your ex's Social Security number on your tax return.
+Your ex is taxed on this income instead.
 Certain rules apply, such as that the alimony must be provided for in a court order.
-If you just give her money out of the goodness of your heart, it doesn't count.
+If you just give your ex money out of the goodness of your heart, it doesn't count.

 - Moving expenses: You can deduct many expenses associated with moving, but only if you have to move for job-related reasons, not simply because you'd like a change of scenery.